laurailonaa/weather-app-for-android/README.md

 - Click the "Run" button on the top bar or Shift+F10

 For mobile:
-- Download the apk file attached to this project
+- Download the apk file attached to this project's release
-- Install it onto your device
+- Install it onto your mobile device
 - Open the app

 ---